-HERE IS A ONE DAY IN BRATISLAVA ITINERARY WITH ALL THINGS TO DO AND SEE IN LESS THAN 24 HOURS:
+ONE DAY IN BRATISLAVA ITINERARY: THE BEST THINGS TO DO AND SEE

 1.Enjoy City Views from Bratislava Castle

-Bratislava Castle is one of the main things to do in Bratislava on any visit.
-The mighty rectangular building with impressive corner towers perches on a rocky hill above the Danube River.
-Needless to say, as the national museum, this Baroque castle has a lot to say about the history of Bratislava and impress its numerous visitors.
-But if history and art are not what make your jump with excitements, the views from the Bratislava Castle will definitely do the trick.
+Bratislava Castle is one of the main attractions of Bratislava.
+The mighty, rectangular building with impressive corner towers perches on a rocky hill above the Danube River.
+A national museum now, this Baroque castle has a lot to say about the long history of Bratislava.
+But if the past of Slovakia is not the first things that makes your jump with excitements, the views from the Bratislava Castle will definitely do the trick.

 2. Enter the Old Town through Michael’s Gate